 6. This School Year Will Be the Best by Kay Winters

-On the first day of school, students are asked what their hope are for the upcoming year and it’s quite a varied list.
+On the first day of school, students are asked what their hopes are for the upcoming year and it’s quite a varied list.
 By the end of the year, the students hold up their pictures as they agree, the school year was the best!
 Perhaps your child will draw a picture on his (or her first )day of school to express his hopes and dreams for the coming year! [picture book, ages 4 and up]

 5. Kindergarten Diary by Antoinette Portis